1995parham-learning/pi/README.md

    ```

 7. insert the SD card into the Raspberry Pi, connect ethernet, and apply 5V power.
-8. With models that has buitin bluetooth support you need to apply following layout to make the serial console work.
+8. With models that has buitin bluetooth support you need to apply following layout and kernel parameters to make the serial console work.

-   config.txt
+   _config.txt_:

    ```
    dtoverlay=miniuart-bt
    ```

-   cmdline.txt
+   _cmdline.txt_:

    ```
-   onsole=tty1 console=ttyAMA0,115200
+   console=tty1 console=ttyAMA0,115200
    ```

 ## Initiation